iTechLab2024/A-Scalable-and-User-Friendly-Framework-Integrating-IoT-and-Digital-Twins-for-Home-Energy-Management/Readme.md

 Under no circumstances and under no legal theory, whether in tort (including negligence), contract, or otherwise , shall the Licensor be liable to any person for any direct, indirect, special, incidental, or consequential damages of any character arising as a result of this License or the use of the Original Work including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or any and all other commercial damages or losses.

-The software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 ## Contact